mir-group/nequip/docs/guide/faq_errors.md

   **A**: `float64` precision is used for data (inputs to model and reference labels).
 Either `float32` or `float64` precision can be used as the `model_dtype` (which is a mandatory hyperparameter of models in the `nequip` framework).
 If `float32` precision is used for `model_dtype`, the model will cast down from the `float64` inputs (e.g. positions) and cast up the outputs (e.g. energy) to `float64`.
 A major change in the post-revamp `nequip` framework is that NequIP or Allegro models keep the initial embeddings in `float64` before casting down if `model_dtype=float32` for better numerics.

+### Validation metrics are much better than training metrics or loss

+  **Q**: The same type of metric (e.g. force MAE) is a lot lower on the validation set than the training set during the course of training.
+What's happening?

+  **A**: This phenomenon is generally observed when using `EMALightningModule` as the training module, where validation (and inference tasks in general) uses an exponential-moving average (EMA) of the weights that vary more rapidly during training.
+Thus, training and validation happens on a different set of model weights, leading to the differences.
+The better validation metrics justifies why the EMA approach is useful in practice.
+The answer would be different if this phenomenon is observed without EMA.

 ## Commons Errors

 ### `nequip-train config.yaml` fails